Discovering the Panasonic JR-200U

 Bits 0–2 of the color table define the fg color of the respective character position, and bits 3–5 the bg color.
 Bit 6 selects the charset base address, and bit 7 switches the character position in question to lowres mode, where a 8×8 pixel region is split into four 4×4 blocks, effectively yielding a 64×48 resolution where each pixel can be set individually.
 The upper half gets its colors from the character position table, and the other half from the color table.
 When bit 6 is zero, the character bitmaps are read from $D000.
 Value 1 sets the base address to $C000, which is rather inconvenient, since it overlaps with the character positions and colormap, except at two locations: $C000–$C0FF and $C400–$C4FF.
 Thus, characters 0–31 and 128–159 can be relocated without overlaps, yielding 320 different possible characters (256+32+32).

 So far it’s unknown whether there’s any exact way to sync to the screen refresh.
 There’s no VBI, and judging by the existing games, there’s no way to read the refresh phase easily.
-But we’d like to do smooth graphics, right?
 Luckily, the timer can be reprogrammed to serve as a VBI.
-For exact 50 Hz PAL sync the values are 3414 for three frames and then 3413 for one.
-Screen refresh can be — to a certain extent — followed by reading the memory addresses starting from $CA00, which return the last attribute shown on the screen.
-The timing is a bit tricky, but by drawing a suitable pattern on the screen and setting the clock according to that it’s possible to create a robust VBI.
-My example solution: vbi.s
+For an exact 50 Hz PAL sync the values are 3414 for three frames and then 3413 for one.
+Screen refresh can be — to a certain extent — followed by reading the memory addresses starting from $CA00, which return the last attribute shown on the screen or just some bus traffic in the borders.
+The timing is a bit tricky, but by drawing a suitable pattern and setting the clock according to that it’s possible to create a usable VBI.

 The graphical capabilities of the Spectrum computers aren’t that far from the Panasonic and there are truckloads of great pictures available, so I wrote a little converter in Processing to turn 256×192 images into something you can display on the JR-200.
 This directory contains some converted images — apologies if your hard work was ruined in the process 320 blocks aren’t usually enough to reproduce the original exactly.
 Run them like this: